 Synopsis

 Fourteen-year-old Callum lives under the rule of a violent, ambitious father and the weight of unspoken truths.
 At school, he’s bullied after graffiti exposes his romantic feelings for his best friend, Michael, who quickly distances himself.
-Protected only by his radical teacher, Old Billy, Callum begins to see the parallels between his own struggles and his grandfather GT’s trauma as a WWI veteran who’s best friend was executed for desertion while suffering from shell shock.
+Protected only by his radical teacher, Old Billy, Callum begins to see the parallels between his own struggles and his grandfather’s trauma as a WWI veteran who’s best friend was executed for desertion while suffering from shell shock.